 Hiking Time: 1 - 2 hours

 Why Hike to Taft Point?
 It's Glacier Point without the guardrails.
 Dramatic vistas of Yosemite Valley, especially El Capitan.
 Guaranteed to help you answer the question: Am I afraid of heights or not?
-And an excellent mildly sadistic people-watching spot, for seeing how your fellow hikers privately answer the same unsettling question (probably not the way this guy does).
+And an excellent mildly sadistic people-watching spot, for seeing how your fellow hikers privately answer the same unsettling question.

 Best Time to Visit: Whenever Glacier Point Road is open - roughly June through October

 Difficulty: Easy, though not a complete pushover.
 It's a fairly short hike without a lot of elevation change.
 It rates a 3 out of 10.